-a.
-Are there any environmental health hazards, including exposure to toxic chemicals, risk of fire and explosion, spill, or hazardous waste, that could occur as a result of this proposal?
-If so, describe, [help]

-There is a chance of encountering contaminated soils during excavation from former underground storage tanks on-site and nearby.

-1) Describe any known or possible contamination at the site from present or past uses.

-[help]

-In 2001, six underground storage tanks were removed on-site.
-The geotechnical consultant concluded that the removal and cleanup of contaminated soil was effective and no further regulatory action was needed at that time.

-- 2) Describe existing hazardous chemicals/conditions that might affect project development and design.
-This includes underground hazardous liquid and gas transmission pipelines located within the project area and in the vicinity. [help] - There are no known hazardous chemicals or underground hazards or transmission pipelines within the proposal site.
-The 2001 cleanup of the underground storage tanks required no regulatory action. - Describe any toxic or hazardous chemicals that might be stored, used, or produced during the project's development or construction, or at any time during the operating life of the project. [help]

-There are no known toxic or hazardous chemicals involved in the construction or operation of the proposal.

-4) Describe special emergency services that might be required. [help] The need for special emergency services is not anticipated.
+- Are there any environmental health hazards, including exposure to toxic chemicals, risk of fire and explosion, spill, or hazardous waste, that could occur as a result of this proposal?
+If so, describe. [help] - There is a chance of encountering contaminated soils during excavation from former underground storage tanks on-site and nearby, however, it is not anticipated. - 1) Describe any known or possible contamination at the site from present or past uses. [help] - In 2001, six underground storage tanks were removed on-site.
+The geotechnical consultant concluded that the removal and cleanup of contaminated soil was effective and no further regulatory action was needed at that time. - 2) Describe existing hazardous chemicals/conditions that might affect project development and design.
+This includes underground hazardous liquid and gas transmission pipelines located within the project area and in the vicinity. [help] There are no known hazardous chemicals or underground hazards or - There are no known hazardous chemicals or underground hazards or transmission pipelines within the proposal site.
+The 2001 cleanup of the underground storage tanks required no regulatory action. - 3) Describe any toxic or hazardous chemicals that might be stored, used, or produced during the project's development or construction, or at any time during the operating life of the project. [help] - There are no known toxic or hazardous chemicals involved in the construction or operation of the proposal. - 4) Describe special emergency services that might be required. [help] The need for special emergency services is not anticipated.
 The building use is limited to offices and retail uses.
-Facilities storing or processing toxic chemicals are not part of this proposal.

-5) Proposed measures to reduce or control environmental health hazards, if any: [help] Spill Prevention and Control Plans will be utilized by contractors working on-site during construction.
+Facilities storing or processing toxic chemicals are not part of this proposal. - 5) Proposed measures to reduce or control environmental health hazards, if any: [help] Spill Prevention and Control Plans will be utilized by contractors working on-site during construction.